Teaching & Workshops

 -Pinson, modern Kabbalist and spiritual teacher

-I offer meditation, chanting, movement and music workshops and circles to the Jewish and music community across the country.
-Combining different expressions of Jewish creativity and embodiment, I lead participants on a transformative journey that draws from Torah and Jewish teachings.
+In my workshops, I combine different expressions of Jewish creativity and embodiment to lead participants on a transformative journey that draws from Torah and Jewish teachings.
 These workshops foster community through sound and silence, creation and rest, and hold space to look within and connect with the divine.

 A typical program looks like this: we begin with a half hour of meditation, followed by an hour of hebrew chants and niggunim.
 These wordless melodies and repetitive, Kirtan influenced chants bring singers into a reflective state of musical connection.
 Kavanot (intentions) are sometimes shared before meditation and chants to help guide participants.
 At the end the circle reads a Jewish spiritual reading, followed by a short discussion.